Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type B, D & E

-A. Type D, c.
+B. Yale Type D, c.
 1890.
-The company of E. Howard & Co. and Seth Thomas supplied nearly all of the movements for Yale time locks (until the 1950's when movements from Switzerland were used).
-An exception is this model which used a modified version of a pocket watch; size #14, model 84 movements by American Waltham Watch Co.
-Waltham was extensively used in Mosler time locks.
 This lock was designed to operate in the conventional manner, that is directly upon the bolt works of the safe.
 A stop pin, third photo, was featured on this version which allowed the user to bypass the time lock and allow the safe to be opened with only the combination lock.
-The movements were designed with anti-magnetic qualities - cutting edge technology for the day.
-Yale sold a total of 62 Type D's between May 1889 and June of 1892, fewer than 5 are known to have survived.
-4.5"h x 5"h x 2.5"d.
+Yale sold a total of 62 Type D's between May 1889 and June of 1892.
+4.5"w x 5"h x 2.5"d.
 Case #36, movements #4658505, 4658556, 4658586. file #129

-B. Type E, c.
+C. Yale Type E, c.
 1889.
 Same as model D except this was designed to be used with automatic bolt motors activated by the side pin as shown in the second photo.
-Yale sold a total of 139 model E's between May 1889 and June of 1892, fewer than 10 are known to have survived.
+An example of this lock is shown mounted to a MacNeale and Urban safe door with Yale bolt motor below.
+Yale sold a total of 139 model E's between May 1889 and June of 1892.
 4.5"h x 4.5"w x 2.5"d.
 Case #6, movements #3509613, 3509767, 4527341. file 95

 An interesting aside is the fact that both Seth Thomas and E. Howard were companies that made a full line of clocks and watches.
 From large tower clocks (for public buildings) to domestic clocks to watches as well as movements for time locks.
 Click here to see a medium sized Seth Thomas and Howard tower clock.